 Benefits of Gamification

 A main benefit of gamification is it changes the way people view your brand.
-With traditional marketing, users see you as a pesky fly buzzing about in their ear.
+With traditional marketing, users see you like a pesky fly buzzing about in their ear.
 But with gamification, you can still market to them, and they'll actually welcome it.

 That's not the only benefit you'll get from gamification either.
 Read on to find out what else you can reap from it.

 It Keeps Users Coming Back